-Blunt Mountain AOI is one of four areas of interest hosted on Jaxon’s Hazelton property, located 45 km north of Smithers in British Columbia.
-Situated on the northeast corner (Figure 1) and spanning 70.62 km2, Blunt Mountain is a newly consolidated project area comprising ten previously held claims, one newly acquired claim (#10646260) and one split claim (#1073848).
+The Blunt Mountain project is one of seven epithermal-porphyry projects on the Hazelton property, 45 km north of Smithers in British Columbia.
+Situated on the central north part of the Property (Figure 1) and spanning 70.62 km2, Blunt Mountain is a consolidated project area comprised of twelve claims.

-After reviewing historical prospecting, staking, geological, geophysical and geochemical exploration data and completing a small scale surficial sampling program in 2017 and 2018, the Company remodeled a selection of historical results and identified the outlines of a potentially large and deep-seated Cu-Mo porphyry system indicated by a significant magnetic anomaly.
-Based on those modeling results, the project area was expanded, consolidated and defined as its own AOI.
+After reviewing historical prospecting, staking, geological, geophysical and geochemical exploration data and completing a small-scale surficial sampling program in 2017 and 2018, the Company remodeled a selection of historical results and identified the outlines of a potentially large and deep-seated Cu-Mo porphyry system indicated by a significant magnetic anomaly.
+Based on those modeling results, the project area was expanded, consolidated and defined as a target.
 Blunt Mountain is located at the centre of the Skeena Arch Bulkley intrusions.
-The Company is studying the extent of any impacts from Laramide events on porphyry generation in the area (Figure 2).
+The Company is studying the extent of impacts from Laramide events on porphyry generation in the area (Figure 2).

-In 1986, Noranda completed a large program including prospecting, soil, silt and rock geochemistry, geological mapping, ground magnetic and VLF-EM surveys, hand trenching and diamond drilling (three holes totaling 191.7 m).
+In 1986 and 1987, Noranda completed an extensive program including prospecting, soil, silt and rock geochemistry, geological mapping, ground magnetic and VLF-EM surveys, hand trenching and diamond drilling (six holes totaling 378 m).

 Highlights and comments from the program: